Alabaster Dawn: How to Use Interactive Maps for 100% Exploration

 Advertisement

-How to use interactive maps in Alabaster Dawn walkthroughs without wasting time
+How to use a map without wasting time

 The biggest mistake is treating the map like a scavenger-hunt board from the first hour.
-That creates clutter and slows down your route.
-For walkthroughs, maps and navigation work best when you use them in layers.
-Start with route tools first, then switch to cleanup tools later.
+That creates clutter and slows your route.
+Maps work best in layers: route tools first, cleanup tools later.

-• Add dungeons, caves, and puzzles once you have a stable route through the area.
+• Add dungeons, caves, and puzzles once you have a stable path through the area; these tend to bundle multiple rewards in one stop.

 • Leave chests and collectibles for a second pass unless one is directly on your path.

-• After a major event or settlement change, recheck the region before assuming you fully cleared it.
+• After a major settlement change, re-check the region before assuming you fully cleared it.

-This approach works because Alabaster Dawn is not just about moving from marker to marker.
-The world changes over time, and some locations make more sense to revisit after new routes open or settlements improve.
-A chest sweep too early can turn into a lot of backtracking.
-A fast-travel-first route usually saves more time than trying to complete every icon the first time you enter a zone.
+This works because Alabaster Dawn is not a flat pinboard.
+The world changes over time, and some locations only make sense to revisit after new routes open.
+A chest sweep done too early turns into a lot of backtracking; a fast-travel-first route usually saves more time than chasing every icon on your first pass through a zone.

 🎮